AFCON: The Gambia's surprise run in Cameroon unites and inspires country | DW | 28.01.2022

 Tom Saintfiet's team has given voice to a generation of young Gambians who have shown a hunger for success despite the tough conditions that they face.

 Until six years ago, Gambia was under the iron rule of Yahya Jammeh, the dictator that ruled the country for more than two decades.
-His reign left Gambia as a caricature for homemade herbal remedies as Jammeh paraded himself as a faith-healer leader with a long string of self-proclaimed titles.
+His reign left Gambia as a caricature for homemade HIV/AIDS remedies instead of herbal remedies, as Jammeh paraded himself as a faith-healer leader with a long string of self-proclaimed titles.

 As his rule deepened, so did the misery.
 Young Gambians took to their heels, migrating in thousands across the Sahara to Europe in search of better lives.

-A handful of the Scorpions' players fled to Italy where they now play in Serie A - Ebrima Darboe at Roma, Musa Barrow at AC Milan, Ebrima Colley at Spezia Calcio.
+A handful of the Scorpions' players fled to Italy where they now play in Serie A - Ebrima Darboe at Roma, Musa Barrow at Bologna, Ebrima Colley at Spezia Calcio.
 The talent is shining through and showing that The Gambia can compete internationally.

 "We have produced a group of talented footballers who are playing in some of the best leagues in Europe," explains Momodu Jallow, a sports expert with the Gambian national broadcaster.
 "This has helped the team to compete against the big guns of African football,"